 Consider a logistic regression model where the predicted probability for a given data point is 0.4.
 If the actual label for this data point is 1, what is the contribution of this data point to the log-likelihood?

-Where y is the actual label and p is the predicted probability.
+Log-likelihood contribution for logistic regression is given by: Where is the actual label and is the predicted probability.

 Given: